 - Kansas State University research found that adding certain spices, including turmeric, can reduce the levels of heterocyclic amines — carcinogenic compounds that are formed when meats are barbecued, boiled or fried — by up to 40 percent.

 - Rodent studies at the University of Texas indicate that curcumin inhibits the growth of a skin cancer, melanoma and also slows the spread of breast cancer into the lungs.

 I hadn't worked with the root before, and luckily had been warned to watch its staining capabilities, so definitely use gloves, paper towels and/or parchment to keep the fresh turmeric from leaving its mark.
 Turmeric has an earthy, peppery taste and pairs well with it's pale colored cousin, ginger.
-Adding some lemon to the tonic lightens things up and then you can also throw in a little sweetener if you like such as agave nectar or honey.
+Adding some lemon to the tonic lightens things up and then you can also throw in a little sweetener if you like.

-It's always a good idea to include ground black pepper when using turmeric since it helps increase its bioavailability, which just means you can put the turmeric to better use.
+It's always a good idea to include ground black pepper when using turmeric since it helps increase its bioavailability, which just means you can put the turmeric to better use in your body.
 Better still is to drink your anti-inflammatory turmeric tonic with a meal that includes some pepper and fat.
 You'll get it where it needs to go in no time, without having to pass through much of the liver.

-So join me in my love of turmeric by starting with this anti-inflammatory lemon tonic.
+So join me in my love of turmeric by starting with this anti-inflammatory lemon turmeric tonic.

 Anti-Inflammatory Lemon Turmeric Tonic

 Makes 4 servings